Campaign House Rules

 This is mostly a balancing mechanic to provide some downside to being corrupted.
 Thematically, helot cults could be integrated into the local community as a hidden cult though.

-Unlike their Lawful counterparts, Outlaw gangs do not have a modifier to illegal items
+Unlike their Good Standing counterparts, Renegade gangs do not have a modifier to illegal items

-Hated In The CommunityOutlaw gangs are not welcome in the Sector, as such, some missions may be harder for an outlaw gang.
+Hated In The CommunityRenegade gangs are not welcome in the Sector, as such, some missions may be harder for an Renegade gang.

 Hangers-on and Hired Guns